-- 1 Select an object. - 2 In the toolbox, click the Object Transparency brush tool - 3 On the property bar, open the Nib shape picker, and click a shape. - 4 Type a value in the Nib size box. - 5 Type a value in the Opacity box to set the transparency level for the brushstroke. - 6 Drag across the object.
+- 1 Select an object.

+- 3 On the property bar, open the Nib shape picker, and click a shape.

+- 4 Type a value in the Nib size box.

+- 5 Type a value in the Opacity box to set the transparency level for the brushstroke.

+- 6 Drag across the object.

-You can quickly choose a square or round brush shape by clicking the Round nib button \bigcirc or the Square nib button \square on the property bar.
+You can quickly choose a square or round brush shape by clicking the Round nib button or the Square nib button on the property bar.